SAP/fundamental/test/README.md

 # Automated visual testing

 A visual testing framwork is available for automated testing.
-The framework examines screenshots of individual components against expected screenshots, and the associated test will fail were visual differences occur.
+The framework examines screenshots of individual components against expected screenshots, and the associated test will fail where visual differences occur.

 ## Pre-requisites